 Take Paige for example.
 She got angry at me for leaving her behind because she felt like I had completely disregarded and devalued her by forgetting about her.

 Instead of communicating that to me, she used anger to save face and show me that she was “in control” of the situation.
 She didn’t want to seem vulnerable.
+But when we talked about it, and I apologized for being an asshole, the walls came down.

 The key takeaway here is even if she’s showing you anger on the outside, you have to remember she’s not really angry.
 She’s hurt, and something you did or something she’s feeling has made her feel vulnerable.